Home

 Basic rules of traffic

-2. You must show consideration for anyone who uses the road or lives next to the road.
+2. You must show consideration for people who live or stay near the road.

-4. You must not interfere with or hinder other traffic without cause.
+4. You must not disturb or obstruct traffic unnecessarily.

-6. You must make way for emergency vehicles (police cars, ambulances, fire trucks, etc.) with their sirens or blue lights on.
+6. You must make way for emergency vehicles (police car, ambulance, fire engine, and others) that are driving with sirens or blue lights on.

-8. You must adapt your speed and pay particular attention to whether a train or tram is approaching when passing a level crossing.
+8. You must adapt your speed and be extra alert for trains or trams when passing a level crossing.

 You must always make sure there is no train or tram approaching before you pass a railway or tramway track

-11. In the event of an accident, you must immediately move any vehicle that may be a danger or obstacle to traffic.
-However, if someone has died or been severely injured, the vehicle may only be moved if it poses a danger to other traffic.
+11. Vehicles that block traffic after an accident must be moved immediately.
+If someone has died or been seriously injured, the vehicle may only be moved if it creates a danger to traffic.

 If you dislodge a traffic device you should first try to restore it yourself

-15. You must not leave anything on the road that can cause danger or in any way hinder the traffic.
-If you do you must remove it immediately or, if that is not possible, mark the item until you remove it.
+15. You must not leave objects on the road that could cause danger or obstruct traffic.
+If you do, remove the object immediately or mark it until it can be removed.

 The basic rules of traffic contain nothing about your rights – only your obligations.
 The rules are designed that way to emphasise how important it is to be cautious and careful when driving.